World War, 1914-1918 -- Women -- United States

 Found in 2 Collections and/or Records:

-Overview Social reformer, Lecturer, Social researcher, Writer, Social worker.
+Abstract Social reformer, Lecturer, Social researcher, Writer, Social worker.
 Papers include correspondence, biographical material, clippings, speeches, writings, research notes, subject and organization files, primarily from van Kleeck's professional life.
-There is a significant amount of material relating to Smith College, her work in social and charitable agencies such as ACLU, National Woman's Party, Bryn Mawr Summer School for Student Workers, Hospites (a refugee rescue organization), the Women's...
+There is a significant amount of material relating to Smith College, her work in social and charitable agencies such as ACLU, National Woman's Party, Bryn Mawr Summer School for Student Workers, Hospites (a refugee rescue organization), the...